 2.1 Introduction

-According to Gilbert1 all over the world and for the last few decades teaching science is dealing with several issues: over loaded content of teaching curriculum, isolated facts, that is mean, approaches are taught without students knowing how to connect between different facts, acquiring too many isolated facts does not fit formation of the mental scheme.
-Students cannot gain an idea of how to make sense of what they are learning
+According to Gilbert1, an expert in XYZ, to teach science one must deal with several issues:1

-, this can only lead to low participation in classes and forget about materials afterward.
-Lack of transfer, students can solve problems presented to them in ways they have learned and encountered and fail in solving problems using the same concepts when presented to them in different ways and there is almost no transfer of what is learned for daily life so the vast majority of students choose not to pursue chemistry studies because they are not see the relevance to what they have learned.2,3
+Over loaded content – Generally required from the teaching curriculum

-One way to deal with these challenges is the use of “context” through teaching that addresses the social and cultural environment in which the student exists.1 Teaching in “context” is characterized by the use of social, technical or scientific contexts as a starting point for developing an understanding of chemistry and creation
+Isolated facts – Approaches are taught without student understanding on how to connect between different facts

-chemistry more relevant to students' daily lives.4 Gilbert suggested theories based on Context-based learning and concluded that the role of teaching in “context” is to enable students providing meaning and experience to what they are learning and acquire relevance to some aspects of their lives.
+Isolated facts overload – Too many isolated facts do not fit the formation of the mental scheme.
+Students cannot make sense of what they are learning.
+This may lead to low class participation and forgetting about the memorized, isolated facts afterwards.

-Nanoscience and it’s applications are good candidates for teaching in the “context” of science education because they have clear connections to students' daily lives, have industrial aspects and all represent a rich environment involving research, society, and industry.4 Nanotechnology education programs have evolved in many places in the world.5 Studies show that the use of the program Nano Leap learning that combines basic concepts in science (such as intermolecular forces) with concepts in nanoscience raises students' understanding of basic concepts in nanotechnology as well as improves the of understanding basic concepts in science and supporting research-based learning. “context” based science education with nanotechnological applications and aspects may develop an understanding of basic science concepts.6 It also emerges from other research that studying an effective, useful, and relevant topics to daily life from the forefront of science while
+Lack of transfer – Students can solve problems presented to them in ways they have learned and encountered previously.
+These same students may fail to solve problems using the previously learned concepts when presented to them in different ways due to the lack of transfer of what is learned for daily life.
+Therefore, many students choose not to pursue chemistry studies because they do not see the relevance to what they have learned.2,3

-using a pedagogy in which the student at the center caused an increase in interest and raise motivation among
+One way to deal with these challenges is to apply context through teaching techniques that address the social and cultural environment where the student exists.1 Teaching in context is characterized by employing social, technical, or scientific frameworks to develop an understanding of chemistry and creation.
+Chemistry then becomes more relevant to the daily lives of the students.4 Gilbert suggested theories based on context-based learning and concluded that the role of teaching in context is to enable students to be provided meaning and experience.
+Through meaningful learning experiences the student connects the concept relevance to aspects of their lives.

-Students.7 Elster, indicates that “context” teaching of biology makes biological content more interesting and the students are more motivated.8
+Nanoscience and its respective applications are good candidates for teaching in the context of science education because: they have clear connections to student daily life; they have industrial aspects; and all represent a rich environment involving research, society, and industry.4 Nanotechnology education programs have evolved in many places in the world.5 Studies have shown that the NANOLEAP program which combines basic concepts in science (such as intermolecular forces) with concepts in nanoscience enhances student understanding of basic concepts in nanotechnology.
+This program also improves student understanding of basic scientific concepts and supports research-based learning.
+Context-based science education with nanotechnological applications may assist a student in developing a better understanding of basic scientific concepts.6 Other research supports this type of studying as effective, useful, and relevant to daily life.
+Via emphasizing the forefront of science and applying a pedagogical technique where the student is at the center can cause an increase in interest and enhanced motivation among students.7 Elster indicates that context teaching of biology makes biological concepts more interesting and the students become more motivated.8

-According to the studies presented, nanotechnology applications represent contexts that can make science more relevant, interesting, and meaningful to students and their daily lives. “context” Teaching by use Nanoscience aspects and applications provide students with an opportunity to learn how modern science works and can encourage students to think about a career in science.5
+According to the studies presented, applications of nanotechnology represent scientific concepts that can make science more relevant, interesting, and meaningful to students and their daily lives.
+Context teaching by applying nanoscientific aspects and applications provide students with an opportunity to learn how modern science works and can encourage students to think about a career in science.5

-Roco (2002) 9 described the essence of nanotechnology as:
+Roco (2002) described the essence of nanotechnology in the following quote: 9

 “ The essence of nanotechnology is the ability to work at the atomic, molecular and supramolecular levels, in the length scale of about 1 to 100 nm range, in order to create, manipulate and use materials, devices and systems with fundamentally new properties and functions because of their small structures.
-It includes understanding of phenomena and processes at the nanoscale, and integration of nanostructures along larger scales”.
+It includes understanding of phenomena and processes at the nanoscale, and integration of nanostructures along larger scales.”